 The Epic of Gilgamesh is an epic poem from ancient Mesopotamia that dates back to more than 4000 years ago.
 This Sumerian poem was written on clay tablets and is known as the first documented work of literature.
 The Gilgamesh Musical consists of two acts that are presented with narrations and songs.

-Act I: Gilgamesh, The King of Uruk
+ACT I: Gilgamesh, The King Of Uruk

-Gilgamesh, king of Uruk, is created of two-thirds god and one-third man.
+Gilgamesh, the king of Uruk, is created of two-thirds god and one-third man.
 Although godlike in body and mind, he was perceived as a cruel king due to his desire to constantly advance his kingdom.
 Gilgamesh built magnificent temple towers and surrounded his city with high walls with forced labor.
 The gods heard the pleas and discontent of his people and decided to balance Gilgamesh’s power and reign by creating a wild man named Enkidu.

-Act II: In Search of Immortality
+ACT II: In Search Of Immortality

 Frightened for his own faith after Enkidu’s death, Gilgamesh sets out to discover the secret of eternal life.
 He knew about Utnapishtim's immortal life and wants to learn his secret.
 During this adventurous trip, he passes through Mashu twin peaks that are guarded by human-scorpion creatures and visits the garden of the goddess Siduri to obtain directions that lead him to Utnapishtim.
 With the help of a ferryman named Urshanabi, he passes through the sea of dead and meets Utnapishtim.
 He had survived the great flood and was rewarded eternal life.
 With the help of Utnapishtim, Gilgamesh finds the plant of eternal life but he loses it to a snake on his way back to Uruk.